 Here's how Cantor's diagonal argument works: Assume, for the sake of contradiction, that we can list all real numbers between 0 and 1 in an infinite sequence.
 We can then write this list as follows:

 Since the set of real numbers is uncountable and the set of natural numbers is countable, this implies that the set of real numbers has a larger cardinality than the set of natural numbers.
-We say that the cardinality of the natural numbers is aleph-null (א₀), and the cardinality of the real numbers is c (for continuum), which is equal to 2^א₀.
+Worth adding: we say that the cardinality of the natural numbers is aleph-null (א₀), and the cardinality of the real numbers is c (for continuum), which is equal to 2^א₀.
 This demonstrates that there are indeed different sizes of infinity.

 Trends and Latest Developments